victorliu-sq/PaperWriting/FlashSMP.md

 ### AtomicCAS

+The GS algorithm naturally lends itself to parallelization, as multiple proposers (men) can make proposals simultaneously.
+For example, by assigning each thread to simulate a man making proposals when implemented on an actual multithreading hardware, all men will initially propose to their preferred women.
+However, for the GS algorithm to make progress, it is crucial for threads to communicate with each other.
+Considering the preference lists given in Figure\ref{perferences}, men m1, m3, m5, and m6 will be paired with their proposed women directly whereas m2 and m7, as well as m4 and m8, will communicate to resolve conflicts if they are proposing to the same woman simultaneously.

+In parallel computing, atomic operations are essential for managing shared memory access without data races.
+The atomicCAS (Compare-And-Swap) operation is an atomic instruction used to compare a memory location's current value with a given expected value and, if they match, replace it with a new value.
+This operation is performed atomically, ensuring that no other thread can interfere during the comparison and swap process.
+In CUDA, atomicCAS guarantees correctness by allowing only one thread to successfully update the memory location at a time.

-Third, atomic compare-and-swap (AtomicCAS) operations can become a contention point when multiple threads try to update the same variable simultaneously, leading to performance degradation.
+atomic compare-and-swap (AtomicCAS) operations can become a contention point when multiple threads try to update the same variable simultaneously, leading to performance degradation.
 While AtomicCAS is effective for single-variable updates, the GS algorithm involves complex operations that often require multiple updates.
 Ensuring consistency across these operations with AtomicCAS can be challenging and inefficient.
 Additionally, when AtomicCAS fails, it requires retrying the operation, which can lead to significant performance overhead in high-contention scenarios.
 Therefore, while AtomicCAS is useful for simple atomic operations, it is not well-suited for the more complex and frequent updates required in the GS algorithm.
 The high contention and retry overheads negate the benefits of parallel execution.

 The retries and wasted work from `atomicCAS` operations can significantly slow down the overall algorithm, offsetting the benefits of parallelization.

+In the worst-case scenario, if the preference list size is 𝑛*n*, and all threads contend to update the same memory location, each thread may need to repeatedly attempt the atomicCAS operation until it succeeds.
+This can result in 𝑂(𝑛)*O*(*n*) atomicCAS operations per thread, leading to a total of 𝑂(𝑛2)*O*(*n*2) operations for all threads combined.

+To analyze the behavior of atomicCAS more closely, consider the scenario where multiple threads attempt to update a shared memory location to the smallest value.
+Let the values proposed by these threads be 𝑣1,𝑣2,…,𝑣𝑛*v*1,*v*2,…,*v**n*, sorted such that 𝑣1<𝑣2<…<𝑣𝑛*v*1<*v*2<…<*v**n*.

+The smallest value 𝑣1*v*1 will execute atomicCAS successfully on its first attempt, as there is no smaller value in the memory yet.
+The second smallest value 𝑣2*v*2 will execute atomicCAS successfully only after 𝑣1*v*1 has updated the memory location, meaning it might attempt the operation twice—first failing when 𝑣1*v*1 updates the location and then succeeding.
+Similarly, the 𝑘*k*-th smallest value 𝑣𝑘*v**k* may need up to 𝑘*k* attempts, as it will fail for each smaller value that has already updated the location.

+The total number of atomicCAS executions 𝑇(𝑛)*T*(*n*) for 𝑛*n* values is the sum of these attempts:

+𝑇(𝑛)=∑𝑘=1𝑛𝑘=1+2+3+…+𝑛=𝑛(𝑛+1)2*T*(*n*)=∑*k*=1*n**k*=1+2+3+…+*n*=2*n*(*n*+1)

+Thus the total number of CAS to decide a minimum value among n values will be O(n^2).

+For a SMP instance with n men and n women, due to the nature of SMP that the woman never gets unpaired once being proposed, a woman can be proposed by at most n men.

+Thus, the total number of atomicCAS executions in the worst case is 𝑂(𝑛2)*O*(*n*2 * n) = O(n^3).